klarna/erlavro/README.md

 See `avro_ocf.erl` for details

 # TODOs

-This version of library supports only subset of all functionality.
-What things should be done:

 1. Full support for avro 1.8
 2. Support `atom() | binary()` as type names